arimousa/DDAD/README.md

 ## Feedback

-Please reach out to arian.mousakhan@gmail.com
+For any feedback or inquiries, please contact arian.mousakhan@gmail.com